FAQs for Coaches

 Is my team finalized?

-Most likely, yes – however, changes can still be made at the beginning of the season.
-We will make sure to inform affected coaches if someone is added/removed from their team.
-If you use Team Snap or email outside of the Bays system, make sure the distribution list reflects your current members.
-Also make sure to update the jersey numbers for each player in the system.
+Most likely, however, some changes can be made at the beginning of the season.
+We will inform affected coaches if a player is added/removed from their team.
+If you use Team Snap or email outside of the Bays system, please ensure the distribution list reflects current team members.
+Also, ensure jersey numbers are updated in the system.

 Do I have to notify Bays of any assisting coaches or managers?

 Yes.
-Please make sure that ALL team officials who have a role in the organization of the team are registered in the system.
+Please ensure that ALL team officials who have a role in the organization of the team are registered in the system.
 They may need to fill out a coaching application and CRC through the Bays website.

 Will I get help from the Technical Staff?